tombusby/tombusby.github.io/_posts/2016-05-27-letsecnrypt-nginx-reverse-proxy-no-downtime.md

 }
 {% endhighlight %}

 Restart nginx and access /test.html ([http://ssltest.busby.ninja/test.html](http://ssltest.busby.ninja/test.html) for me).
-Should should see a message correctly stating how awesome nginx is.
+You should see a message correctly stating how awesome nginx is.
 You should also check that other paths are still redirecting to rancher.
 If you're a clean-freak like me you'll probably want to delete test.html after confirming that everything is working.
 You can also log out of root for now.

 ## Acquiring an SSL certificate

-Next we'll need to get Certbot installed.
-Many of you might want to run it in its own user, and to get the latest version via github.
+Next, we'll need to get Certbot installed.
+Many of you might want to run it in its own user, and to get the latest version via GitHub.
 I'm going to keep things simple and just directly download a stable version to the ubuntu user's home directory (and it also ensures hopefully the tutorial will still work in the medium-term future).

 _**Important note**: If you're following along on a low power instance like the EC2 t2.micro that I'm using, the certbot install my cause errors.
 You just need to stop the rancher service while you do this segment since it's a bit of a memory hog.
 I realise that this defeats the purpose of using `webroot` instead of `standalone` but this is intended as a demonstration.
 On a more powerful machine, or with less demanding services, you won't have this issue.
 The commands to do this are below:_